-Indigenous peoples and local communities have been adapting to environmental changes for a long time.
-Their knowledge and traditional practices will be critical as we implement climate change solutions, and in maintaining ecosystem services in the face of a changing climate.
-Conservation International works to support inclusion of these elements in the national and international climate change policy dialogue and planning processes.
+Indigenous peoples and local communities have been using their traditional practices and knowledge to adapt to environmental changes for a long time, while also helping to mitigate climate change by conserving and managing important forest areas around the world.
+Fully integrating local perspectives and solutions into climate action strategies will be critical to maintaining functioning ecosystem services in the face of a changing climate and ensuring benefits are shared equitably.
+Conservation International works to include these elements in national and international climate change policy dialogues and planning processes.

 Using targeted programs that include technical guidance, training workshops and community engagement, Conservation International and our partners build knowledge and capacity in-country while using site-based demonstration activities to inform and guide long-term national policies and development discussions.

-On a global scale, Conservation International engages with international bodies working to make joint decisions and take action to fight climate change.
-Our climate policy team leverages field experience and scientific expertise to provide policy and technical advice to governments and delegations during and in preparation for the United Nations Framework Convention on Climate Change processes.
+On a global scale, Conservation International engages with international bodies working to make joint decisions and take action against climate change.
+Our team leverages field experience and scientific expertise to provide policy and technical advice to governments and delegations during and in preparation for the United Nations Framework Convention on Climate Change (UNFCCC) negotiations.